 I had the opportunity today to hear from several speakers including Nicholas Zakas (Yahoo!), James Pearce (Sencha), Tom Dale (SproutCore), and Dan Heberden (jQuery).

-I’m including slides from some of the talks and I’ll add others as they’re made available.
+I’m including links to slides from some of the talks and I’ll add others as they’re made available.

 Today, Amazon hosted a jQuery Hack Attack in Seattle.
 John Resig, jQuery creator, provided the keynote presentation and contributed one of the open talks.
 Below, I include notes on the keynote regarding jQuery mobile browser suppoort and the three sessions I attended.